marcusgia2505/classsExGameInstructions/docs/Programming.rst

 :php:`$getAveragePerTreatment("varname", $round = $currentRound)`

 	**Function** retrieves the average of a variable over all participants grouped by treatment.
 The logic is the same as for :php:`$getAveragePerRole(...)`.

-It returns an array with the treatment ID as index and the average value for each treatment.
+	**Returns** an array with the treatment ID as index and the average value for each treatment.

 ----

 :php:`$getAveragePerGroup("varname", $round = $currentRound)`

 	**Function** retrieves the average of a variable over all participants grouped by group.
 The logic is the same as for :php:`$getAveragePerRole(...)`.

-It returns an array with the group ID as index and the average value for each treatment.
+	**Returns** an array with the group ID as index and the average value for each treatment.

 ----

 :php:`$getVarSum("varname", $round = $currentRound)`

-	**Function** retrieves the sum of a variable over all participants.
+	**Function** retrieves the sum of values of a variable over all participants.

 	**Returns** the sum or :php:`null` if no values available.